destructo570/CovidTracker-kotlin/README.md

 - Drawkit for those beautiful illustrations

 ### App Is Using
-- Retrofit
+- Retrofit for networking
-- Moshi
+- Moshi for json parsing
 - MVVM Architecture
+- LiveData
+- Data Binding
-- LiveData, Data Binding, Navigation Components
+- Navigation Components